ElusiveNULL/avanzata-docs/Pronunciation.md

 Some consonants in Avanzata can make more than one sound depending on the situation they’re in.
 These are called complex consonants.
 The pronunciation of each complex consonant is as follows:

 - B: Pronounced close to English B (IPA: /p/) in most cases.
 Pronounced without fully closing lips when it’s in between two vowels (IPA: /β/).
-- C: Pronounced like the ‘ch’ in English ‘chair’ (IPA: /tʃ/) when followed by an I, pronounced like K (IPA: /k/) in all other situations.
+- C: Pronounced like K (IPA: /k/) in most situations.
+Pronounced like S when before an E. Pronounced like the ‘ch’ in English ‘chair’ (IPA: /tʃ/) when followed by an I.
 - F: Pronounced halfway between English F and English H at the end of a syllable or before a U (IPA: /ɸ/).
 Pronounced as English F (/f/) in all other situations.
 - G: Pronounced close to English G (IPA: /k/) in most cases.
 Pronounced without the tongue touching the roof of the mouth when it’s in between two vowels (IPA: /ɣ/)
 - L: Pronounced like English L (IPA: /l/) in most cases.
 Pronounced as a W when preceding another consonant.
 - M: Pronounced like English M (IPA: /m/).
 Silent when preceding another consonant, in which case the vowel before it is nasalized.
 - N: Pronounced like English N (IPA: /n/).
 Silent when preceding another consonant, in which case the vowel before it is nasalized.
 - R: Pronounced as L at the beginning of a word.
 Pronounced like ‘t’ in English ‘atom’ at the beginning of a syllable in the middle of a word.
 Silent after a vowel unless followed by another vowel.
 Pronounced as H when following another consonant.
 - S: Pronounced as English S (IPA: /s/) in most cases.
 Pronounced as English Z (IPA: /z/) when in between two vowels.
+Pronounced like the 'ss' in English 'fission' (IPA: /ʃ/) when before an I.
 - V: Can be pronounced as an F or B, or anything in between, up to the speaker’s discretion.
 - Z: Pronounced like English S (IPA: /s/) in most cases.
 Pronounced as the 'ts' in English 'cats' (IPA: /ts/) when preceded by an N.